thomas-neitmann/thomas-adventuRe/content/posts/2020-05-20-enhance-ggplot2-with-ggtext.markdown

 I had looked for a solution to color individual words in the title of a `{ggplot2}` data visualization and `{ggtext}` provided me with a great solution for doing just that (and more).

 So, how does it work?
-Have a look at this example:
+Have a look at this example.

 ```r